Proffesuer/Auct_online_system/README.md

 #2.use the file have just created today called User_inter.php .....#WeCanDoTHisThanEverBefore
 ##Apologies::I am sorry for the late response am on my exams bro in one week time i will be done dont worry then trust me i will be on board again to make sure we are finishing our first
 #this year bro ...GOODEVENING AND I WILL BE FETCHING THE WORK TO SEE THE PROGRESS BRO.

+#helloo brooo,,
+ i have already written javascript code for search bar but still fixing the bugs the code will be welll